akimwong/1_OnPremise/Journey/002/03_Regression/01_Titanic/Readme.md

   <img src="TitanicApproach1.png" width="450" height="230">
 </p>

-Now we can try to organize the variables within this general scheme.
+Now we can try to organize the features within this general scheme.
+We can see:
+- Note that being a woman and a girl can be a disadvantage compared to a grown man in a circumstance of jungle law, but on the contrary, it can be a great advantage to survive according to the rules of a civilized world.
+- There are variables that a priori are estimated that do not determine survival in a disaster situation such as the name or ticket number.
+We keep them under observation until they go through the analysis process.

 <p align="center">
   <img src="TitanicApproach2.png" width="450" height="230">